 For pets with hip dysplasia and hip pain the lift, compression and support of wearing a hip brace can be greatly beneficial.

 Keeping your pet active promotes building muscle around the joint which provides additional joint stability.
+Regular structured exercise can help to keep an arthritic dog active for longer and keep their joints healthy.
 Rehabilitation exercises with a rehab professional help your pet to do this safely.

 - Underwater treadmill